Midnight Sky: Composition and lyrics

-"Midnight Sky" is an uptempo "Prince-esque" disco, pop, synth-pop, electropop and pop rock song with "gritty", "raw" arena rock vocals and "pristinely glossy" production.
+"Midnight Sky" is a disco and pop song with "raw arena rock vocals and the pristinely glossy production", as described by Rolling Stone.
+It has also been characterized as "Prince-esque", synth-pop, electropop and pop rock.
 Written in the key of E minor, it has a tempo of 110 beats per minute, with Cyrus' vocal range spanning from the low note of D3 to the high note of D5.

 Its lyrics are inspired by Cyrus' divorce from Liam Hemsworth and relationships with Kaitlynn Carter and Cody Simpson, and show the singer "tak[ing] back her narrative" and being confident in herself.
 She also revealed in an interview in Alex Cooper's Call Her Daddy podcast that her desire was for the song to be an anthem that normalized pansexuality and provided visibility for those living in fear of rejection over their authentic selves.
 Cyrus described the song as a "reflection of everyone kind of having this personal kind of woke moment" during an interview on the Zach Sang Show, where she declared:I feel like a lot of us are waking up.
 And you know, the midnight sky, I think is kind of a road that feels like it could be nice to take with our head up in the clouds.
 You know, I feel like right now in society, we don't want to live with our heads in the clouds.
 But I think in time that's maybe why I've created worlds like this.
 Because this is kind of my idea of living with my head in the clouds of my own kind of fantasy and the world I wanna create.
 So I think that it's a cool message, to tell people to create the environment and the world that you wanna live in and I think that's happening on a very political level right now.
 But also we can do it especially in this quarantine time, in these intimate spaces of our home that we have a place that feels like we've created our own environment, our own head in the clouds, so this is mine.Singing about the idea of forever being no more in the track, Cyrus explained that she wanted to capture the idea of personal growth.
 "I think we're kind of set up for devastation — in that, from the time we're little kids, we're taught to claim other humans as our best friends forever.
 And you just don't know who you're going to be sitting with here right now.
 You never know who you're going to evolve to be and who they're going to evolve to be," she said to SiriusXM Hits1.